katedobroth/test-doc/_sections/cloud_sockets.md

-# Access the Datacloud Via Cloud Sockets {#integration_with_datacloud}
+# Connect to the Datacloud Via Cloud Sockets {#integration_with_datacloud}

-The  __Cloud Sockets__ tab displays the information needed to connect to various services exposed on the Cazena Gateway.
-You can use cloud sockets for [moving data](#move_data) as well as for connecting tools to the datacloud.
+The  __Cloud Sockets__ tab displays the URLs, hostnames and ports needed to connect to various services exposed on the Cazena Gateway.
+This tab also displays the status (Good Health, Warning, or Critical) of preconfigured services.
+Click on any service on the left side of the screen to view connection details for that service.

-This tab displays the status (Good Health, Warning, or Critical) of preconfigured services.
-Click on any service on the left side of the screen to view cloud socket connection details for that service.
+See the section on [Managing Cloud Sockets](#manage_cloud_sockets) to learn how to configure custom cloud sockets.

 ![ RStudio Cloud Socket ](assets/documentation/cloud_sockets/sample_cloud_socket.png "RStudio Cloud Socket")